 To schedule a ride or to get additional information about transportation options that might meet your needs, contact our dispatch office.

 Northshore Senior Center offers state-approved Adult Day Health Program serving adults experiencing physical, mental, or social challenges associated with arthritis, diabetes, stroke, isolation, confusion, developmental disabilities, Alzheimer’s disease, Parkinson’s disease, and other conditions.
 Adult Day Health services provide expert clinical care to individuals, while offering much-deserved respite for family caregivers.
-This program is currently being offered on Monday/Wednesday/Friday from 10:00am-2:30pm at the Northshore Health & Wellness Center.
+This program is currently being offered on Monday-Friday from 10:00am-2:30pm at the Northshore Health & Wellness Center.
 Click here for this months activities.

 If you have a family member you’d like to enroll in our Adult Day Health Program, or for more information, please contact us at 425-488-4821

 Tootsie’s Parlor provides individuals with a variety of personal care services.
 We are now offering both hair care and medical foot care on a by appointment only basis in our Northshore Adult Day Health/Health & Wellness facility.
 (10212 E. Riverside Drive, Bothell).
 All guests will be required to follow strict COVID protocol including screening at the entrance to the facility and wearing a mask.